DiamantisPa/brilview/docs/lumi_inspector.rst

 This chart displays plain queried data values.
 In contrast to other charts, this one is automatically populated (if possible) with recorded luminosity data after successful query.
-You can also add series manually from memory using form at the bottom of chart container.
+You can also add series manually from memory using form in the "Add series" tab at the bottom of chart container.

 .. image:: _static/img/totlumi/plain.png

 .. _cumulative: